 Sleep disorders come in many forms, and one of the more unusual is periodic limb movement disorder, or PLMD.
 It is closely associated with the better-known restless leg syndrome (RLS).
 If you suffer from RLS, you have an 80% chance of also having PLMD.

-While it can affect anyone at any age, the chances of you experiencing PLMD are much greater as you age.
-Just 2% of Australians aged under 30 experience it, but around 40% of over 65s.
+While it can affect anyone at any age, the chances of you experiencing PLMD are much more significant as you age.
+Only 2% of Australians under 30 experience it, but around 40% of those over 65.
 For instance.
 It affects men and women at similar rates and is often found in tandem with other sleep disorders.
-This is because lack of quality sleep is thought to be a contributing factor.
+This is because a lack of quality sleep is thought to be a contributing factor.
 If you have narcolepsy, sleep apnoea or other problems, you may also develop Periodic Limb Movement Disorder.

-Because PLMD can affect you in several ways and is closely associated with some other sleep issues, it is often referred to as Periodic Limb Movements of Sleep (PLMS) today.
+Because PLMD can affect people in several ways and is closely associated with some other sleep issues, it is often referred to as Periodic Limb Movements of Sleep (PLMS) today.

 What is Periodic limb movement disorder?